ladsantos/crepe/README.md

 Changelog:
 ------------

-* 0.1.150721: corrected an incorrect implementation of the I matrix (which selects the elite sample).
+* 0.1.150822: corrected an incorrect implementation of the I matrix (which selects the elite sample).
 It was missing a [0].
+* 0.1.150822: CREPE now uses the lower limit in sigma as a test for convergence

 To be added in the future:
 ------------